Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 - You want builders to estimate more quickly

-- You want to compare multiple options easily
+- You want to compare several options easily

-Many buyers start with stock plans because it gives them a realistic foundation for planning.
-Even if the final plan is modified, the stock plan helps clarify what they like and do not like.
+Many buyers start with stock plans because they provide a realistic foundation for planning.
+Even if the final plan is modified, the stock plan helps clarify what you like, what you dislike, and what your budget may need to support.

 When Custom Barndominium Plans Make the Most Sense